NREL/MAGMA/section_guide.md

 # This guide shows what section corresponds to each number in the input file.
-Below you can find what individal outputs needs to be reported by PLEXOS for that section to successfully run.
+Below you can find what individal outputs need to be reported by PLEXOS for that section to successfully run.

 1. Total database generation stack
  + 1.1 Total generation difference